About D&C Days D&C Days 2025 - a two-part conference combining digital and in-person events

 Many climate change solutions can deliver economic benefits while improving our lives and protecting the environment; however, there is a lack of ‘paradigm shifting’ solutions for adaptation and resilience across finance, policy and practice.

-This year’s event is organised in partnership by the International Institute for Environment and Development (IIED), the Red Cross Red Crescent Climate Centre (RCCC), DanChurchAid, the Global Resilience Partnership (GRP) and the Wellcome Trust, with additional support from the Ministry of Foreign Affairs of the Netherlands via the Generating Ambition for Locally-led Adaptation (GALLA) programme.
+D&C Days 2025 was organised in partnership by the International Institute for Environment and Development (IIED), the Red Cross Red Crescent Climate Centre (RCCC), DanChurchAid, the Global Resilience Partnership (GRP) and the Wellcome Trust, with additional support from the Ministry of Foreign Affairs of the Netherlands via the Generating Ambition for Locally-led Adaptation (GALLA) programme.

 Photo Credit : Farmers in Nigeria are improving productivity through sustainable farming methods (Photo: UNDP Climate, via Flickr, CC BY-NC 2.0)